 When Jesus tells the rich man “Sell all you have and give it to the poor” we understand the means to the rich man’s salvation: renunciation of his coveting relationship of wealth- a relationship which came between Jesus and the rich man, sanctification (separation from the love of his money and the hold it had on him) and then faith with works – a complete detachment from self-preservation- giving his wealth to the poor, a product of the new Kingdom focus.

 - Women vs. gay acceptance and Scripture: I remind them that there is a difference between culturally defined and morally defined.
-Paul wrote about such difference in his letters.
-Anything perceived as ambiguous was directed back to a person’s Holy-Spirit filled conscious.
+There is a difference between cultural practice and culturally-imposed taboos and doctrinal principles and God-designed temperantia-God’s ordered structure for the being of man.
+Paul wrote about the former in his letters to the church at Corinth.
+Anything perceived as ambiguous was directed back to a person’s Holy-Spirit directed conscious.

-It is no secret that the Evil One’s mission is to ask, “Did God really say you couldn’t…?”
+It is no secret that the Evil One’s mission from the very beginning is to ask, “Did God really say you couldn’t…?”

 Pop-theology proposes to modernize and conform the church to be a welcoming inclusive place for whatever the prevailing winds of PC doctrine bring to the church’s door step.
 Be it known: the called-out ones – the ecclesia – will remain faithful under the Lordship of Jesus.
 The churches that wallow in the world will have their candlestick taken away.
 In the dark their mutual admiration society will be left grappling with elephant parts.